shizratariq/shizra/content/authors/admin/_index.md

       - Worked with ROS2 and MoveIt2 using Python.
       - Mapped singular configurations in C-space to improve motion planning.
       - Developed path-planning algorithms for constrained and unconstrained trajectories.
-      - Ensured collision avoidance in an aquatic environment.
   - position: Backend Software Engineer
     company_name: X
     company_url: ''